source-academy/modules/README.md

 # assessments
-This repository contains publicly available assessments (missions, quests, paths etc), including their libraries and documentation of the format
+This repository contains publicly available assessments (missions, quests, paths etc), including their libraries and documentation of the format.